lcp Skip to Main Content

 Why Can’t I Stop Pathological Lying?

 If you feel like you cannot stop pathologically lying, that could be a sign that you are using lying as a way to cope with stress, boosting low self-esteem, or even underlying mental health conditions.
-It can also be a response to past traumas or difficult experiences.

 It is important to seek help from a mental health professional to help uncover the root cause of your challenges, especially since pathological lying can stem from many different experiences.